A stormy pattern across the southern US that can turn into Nor’easters for us.

 El Niño is when warm water in the tropical Pacific moves east and shifts the jet stream over North America.
 This happens every 3 to 7 years.
 The rest of that water gyre is called the Southern Oscillation.
 La Niña is when cool water upwelling resumes in the eastern Pacific, and the warmer water is pushed farther west.

 Sea Surface Temperatures (SST) Anomalies.
 Basically, where the ocean water is warmer or colder than normal.
 This is done through numerous remote buoys and satellites.
 The region of above normal temperatures can expand across the tropical Pacific from Central and South America.

 From NOAA’s National Ocean Service

-For argument sake, I use Baltimore as a central location for our region.
+For arguments sake, I use Baltimore as a central location for our region.

 No, it’s not Chris Farley.
 But if I didn’t show it I would be letting many down.

-Simply put, El Nino is a build up of warm water in the tropical Pacific that shifts to the eastern part of the ocean every 3 to 7 years.
-The net result shifts where many storm form, upper level winds, and the resulting storm pattern in the US during the winter.
+Simply put, El Niño is a build up of warm water in the tropical Pacific that shifts to the eastern part of the ocean every 3 to 7 years.
+The net result shifts where many storms form, upper level winds, and the resulting storm pattern in the US during the winter.